uber/tchannel/docs/hyperbahn.md

 and callerName so you can make requests to it without configuring it.

-### `hyperbahnClient.once('registered', listener)`
+### `hyperbahnClient.once('advertised', listener)`

-This event gets emitted every time hyperbahn router confirms your registration.
+This event gets emitted every time hyperbahn router confirms your advertisement.
 This means the hyperbahn router will start routing requests to you.

-Hyperbahn client will register every minute with the hyperbahn routers.
+Hyperbahn client will advertise every minute with the hyperbahn routers.
 This event should get emitted every minute.

 ### `hyperbahnClient.once('error', listener)`

-This event gets emitted if there's a failure with hyperbahn registration.
+This event gets emitted if there's a failure with hyperbahn advertisement.
 This only gets emitted if `hardFail` is `true`.